RecordsKeeper/multichain/docs/source/block.rst

 Library to work with RecordsKeeper block informaion.

-You can collect block information like block's transaction count, blocktime, blockhash, miner of the block by using block class.
-You just have to pass parameters to invoke the pre-defined functions of Block class.
+You can collect block information like block's transaction count, blocktime, blockhash, miner of the block by using block class.You just have to pass the required parameters to invoke the pre-defined functions of Block class.

 Libraries
 ---------